sparisi/gym_gridworlds/README.md

 - A positive reward is collected (termination),
 - Walking on a pit tile (termination),
 - The length of the episode is `max_episode_steps` (truncation).

+It is possible to remove termination altogether by making the environment with `infinite_horizon=True`.